ibm-cloud-docs/vpc/limitations.md

 * Start/Stop actions are not registered under virtual server instance activity in the UI.
 * Activity Tracker logs (request logs and resource lifecycle event logs) are not available.
 * Updating the profile of a created instance is not supported.
-* The Auto Delete option for secondary volumes must be set to False (the default).
-Setting to True could result in deletion of the volume when it is explicitly detached from a virtual server instance.

 ## Storage restrictions
 {: #storage-restrictions}